PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 SIGTSTP can be called using Ctrl+Z in terminal with running i2pd in it or by `kill` command.
 When signal recveived, i2pd will switch to offline mode and stop sending traffic and cleaning of netDb.
 All active tunnels will be frozen.

-To restore network connectivity you need to send SIGCONT signal to proccess.
-Tunnels will be cleared if they should expire during the frozen state time and new ones will be built.
+To restore network connectivity you need to send SIGCONT signal to the proccess.
+Tunnels will be cleared if they should expire during the frozen state and new ones will be built.

 Local addressbook
 -----------------